abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/using-unit-tests-in-deno-to-find-a-sneaky-bug.md

 ```

 The takeaway here are:
 - Use `JSON.stringify` to compare strings or decel special characters,
 - When searching for a bug, don't hesitate to take a step back and write a test,
 - Mocking is great, but every mock is potentially hiding bugs.
 Be mindful about your mocks,

-See you soon 👋
+See you soon 👋,

-Alo
+Alo.